teemutur/suksiboksi-ansible/README.md

 This repository contains Ansible scripts for setupping my home servers.
 For developing said scripts it also contains configuration for Vagrant.

+NOTE: this is a work in progress.
+All roles may not have been fully tested.

 ### How do I get set up?

 Pre-requirements and assumptions: